uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Billy Bishop Airport

-This airport offers regular service
+This airport offers flights to domestic and US destinations, mostly via the budgePorter Airlines.

 ## UofT Services
 [**Table of Contents**](#table-of-contents)